Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 You use a screwdriver to drive screws into the wood or other material, hence the name.

-While there are many different shapes to the heads of screwdrivers, the two most common are flat and Philips, which is a cross-shaped head.
+While there are many different shapes to the heads of screwdrivers (like Square, Triangle, Tri-Wing, Hex Key, Torx Key, etc.), the two most common you will need as a beginner are Flat-Head and Philips, which is a cross-shaped heads.

 8- Tape Measure